MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x12b---faulty-hardware-corrupted-page.md

 # Bug Check 0x12B: FAULTY\_HARDWARE\_CORRUPTED\_PAGE

 The FAULTY\_HARDWARE\_CORRUPTED\_PAGE bug check has a value of 0x0000012B.
-This bug check indicates that either a memory manager or store manager memory error has occurred.
+This bug check indicates that the Windows memory manager detected corruption, and the corruption could only have been caused by a component accessing memory using physical addressing.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).

 ## FAULTY\_HARDWARE\_CORRUPTED\_PAGE Parameters

-There are two different types of FAULTY\_HARDWARE\_CORRUPTED\_PAGE bug checks with two different sets of parameters.
-One can happen with memory manager and one is for store manager.
+There are two scenarios where the Memory Manager will raise FAULTY_HARDWARE_CORRUPTED_PAGE bug checks, with two different sets of parameters.

-If parameters 3 and 4 are both zero, this bug check is caused by memory manager.
-If parameters 3 and 4 are non-zero, the bug check is caused by store manager.
+If parameters 3 and 4 are both zero, the bug check indicates that Memory Manager detected a single-bit error on a page that was expected to be zeroed.

+If parameters 3 and 4 are non-zero, the bug check is raised by the Compressed Store Manager due to a failure to decompress a page due to physical memory corruption.

-### Memory Manager Parameters
+### Memory Manager Page Not Zero Error Parameters

 This bug check indicates that a single-bit error was found in this page.
 This is a hardware memory error.